 Persons or objects in the “Streaming of professionally produced Volumetric Video with single asset containing people” scenario can be viewed from any angle and distances.
 To cope with this free viewpoint, MPEG WG7 developed a special procedure how to subjectively evaluate such volumetric sequences: The selected reference sequences are rendered with a point cloud renderer by following a pre-defined camera path into a 2D video.
 The procedure is done with the source reference sequence and with the codec/decoded reference sequence.
 Both 2D videos can then be evaluated with well-known 2D video evaluation methods.

-The software tool that implements rendering of 2D videos from dense dynamic point clouds by following a camera path will be provided to 3GPP SA4 for internal usage.
+The software tool that implements rendering of 2D videos from dense dynamic point clouds by following a camera path is provided by MPEG [Vol-19] and is named in the following representative renderer.

-This representative renderer [Vo-19] used is derived from the mpeg-pcc-renderer where a new rendering mode has been added named “splat blend” mode.
-This mode draws a camera facing semitransparent splat of radius PointSize centered on the point position.
+This representative renderer supports two methods how to render voxels, one method is like cubes of a fixed size, the second method is splat blend.
+The latter draws a camera facing semitransparent splat of radius PointSize centered on the point position.
 The transparency (or alpha) varies with the distance from the center from fully opaque at the center to nearly transparent at the edge, to provide blending between points and reduce aliasing.
 In order to correctly use alpha blending, the points are sorted relative to the camera plane.
 Two blending modes are available, gaussian and linear, and the alpha falloff speed is customizable using the "pointFocus" setting.

-This representative renderer supports two methods how to render voxels, one method is like cubes of a fixed size, the second method is splat blend.
-For objective compression performance tests against the source reference, the first method is recommended.
+For objective compression performance tests against the source reference, the cube method is recommended.
 For tests of the dense dynamic point cloud format against other volumetric representation formats such as mesh, the splat blend rendering is recommended as it fills holes between voxels.
 The representative renderer allows to activate a 3D background model or a neutral background.
 It also allows to activate a floor so that the test sequences look grounded.
-The Point Cloud Renderer will be provided to 3GPP SA4 for internal usage.

 A characteristic camera path for each volumetric test sequence will be pre-defined to get a length of the output video as close as possible to 10s.
 A camera path that includes a full person view and a closer view at typical distance to the face is a good example.